-Matthew Brown is Counsel in the Litigation & Restructuring Department of Conyers in the British Virgin Islands.
-Matthew has a broad practice covering all contentious aspects of commercial, trusts and insolvency law.
+Matthew Brown is a Partner in the British Virgin Islands Litigation & Restructuring practice.
+Matthew has over twelve years’ litigation experience covering all contentious aspects of commercial, trusts and insolvency law.

-Between 2012 and 2017, Matthew was a commercial chancery barrister in England and Wales, practising from a nationally-renowned set of chambers in London and Bristol.
-His practice included commercial, trusts and insolvency work.
-He was ranked in legal directories as an up and coming leading junior, where he was described as ‘clever and diligent’, and somebody who ‘sees the bigger picture’ and is ‘good with clients’.
+Prior to joining Conyers, Matthew practised for six years as a commercial chancery barrister in the UK with a nationally-renowned set of chambers in London and Bristol, where his practice included commercial, trusts and insolvency work.
+He was ranked in legal directories as an up and coming leading junior, which described him as being ‘clever and diligent’, ‘good with clients’ and somebody who ‘sees the bigger picture’.

 - Acting for a shareholder in a significant unfair prejudice claim in respect of the affairs of a company involved in the provision of telecommunication services in the Middle East.

 - Acting for an estate of a well-known Asian businessman in relation to multiple BVI proceedings brought against the estate and related companies raising issues of fraud, breach of trust and fiduciary duty, forum non conveniens and issue estoppel.

 - Advising and acting for the liquidator of a BVI company in relation to substantial misfeasance claims valued in the region of US$14 million against the former directors of the BVI company.